Longboard (skateboard): Decks

 Longboard decks are typically made from plywood: anywhere from two to eleven layers, each of usually 2 mm in thickness, composed of birch, bamboo, maple, koa, or oak wood.
 Longboards are commercially available in a variety of shapes and sizes.
 Each variety has certain advantages and disadvantages, which come into play depending on the technique or personal preferences of the rider.

-Decks intended for riding downhill are typically stiff and have a wheelbase of around 30"-28".
+Decks intended for riding downhill are typically stiff and have a wheelbase of around 30-28 in.
 Designers and manufacturers aim to make these boards as stiff and light as possible.
 The primary three designs of downhill boards are "drop decks", "top mounts" and "drop throughs".
 Each design has its own advantages.

 The "drop deck" has a lowered foot platform that sits below the height of the trucks, as a result, there is a lower center of gravity which adds to stability but gives less traction and maneuverability.
 Wooden drop decks are concave and have foot pockets by the drops.
 However, some carbon fiber boards feature concavity by the drops instead of foot pockets giving more leverage while turning.

 The "drop through" design has cutouts that allow the base-plate of the truck to protrude through the board, thus lowering the deck and providing more stability.
 In addition to this, drop through decks decrease grip, as the deck is closer to the axle and moment arm of the wheel.
 There is also less leverage on the truck, which makes turning negligibly more difficult.

 "Top mount" boards are the simplest design of the three.
 There are no dramatic bends aside from the foot concave.
 The board sits on top of the trucks as it would in a street skateboard.
 Advantages to this design include increased grip and ease of turning; disadvantages include a high center of gravity, which could contribute to a lack of stability.

 There are many variations of the aforementioned designs, including a "double-drop" board, which incorporates both a drop through and drop down pattern.
 These are preferable for "freeride" as they are extremely low to the ground, which allows for ease of sliding.
 Footspace is important because there must be enough room on the board for the rider to form an aerodynamic "tuck".
 Downhill boards are made as stiff as possible to minimize the amount of energy stored in the deck in order to mitigate wobbling of the board at high speed (known as "speed wobbles").